emmanuel-hartman/BCMOUT-pytorch/README.md

-# GUBOT-BCD
+# BCMOUT-pytorch
-General Unbalanced Optimal Transport - A library for the computation of unbalanced optimal transport distances between measures on an arbitrary space using block-coordinate descent.
+Block Coordinate Method for Optimal Unbalanced Transport - A library for the computation of optimal unbalanced transport distances between measures on an arbitrary space using block-coordinate descent.

 # References